Chapter 1: The War Before the War

 We were soldiers.

-It was all behind us.
+We thought it was all behind us.

 Except that it’s not.

-The posture our spine is taking.
+The posture our spine is taking right now.

-All these things—and more—are still following patterns (neurological wirings) laid down by how we learned to deal with stress in childhood.
-Those same pathways were used again when we were under the intense stress of military service.
+All these things, and more, still follow patterns formed by how we learned to deal with stress in childhood.

 Stress is the activation of the body in response to something significant happening.